In effect since Aug 2, 2026

 No SDK installation, no proxy reconfiguration, and no downtime.
 Gateplex observes via API traffic mirroring.

-• Full access to audit dashboard during the week
+• Full access to audit dashboard during the engagement

 • Tamper-evident log of every observed action